Space ambassadors Your regional space education support

 Clive has been an Astronomer for the past 30 years, he worked with Rutherford Appleton Laboratory on the 1999 solar eclipse and was awarded a Millennium Award for his work in the community.
 Clive travels extensively around the Southern Counties delivering the vast range of courses offered.

-Dan Hillier is Visitor Centre Manager at the Royal Observatory Edinburgh (ROE) where he also leads the UK Dark Sky and Big Telescope public engagement programmes.
+Dan Hillier is Head of Public Engagement with National Laboratories, at the Science and Technology Facilities Council.
+He leads the leads the UK Dark Sky and Big Telescope public engagement programmes.

 ESERO-UK in Scotland has a steering group with representatives from all the sectors involved in space education in Scotland: